l30nard0/mif/doc/readme.txt

 6.4.1.
 New PvD is created

-When a new PvD is created by MIF-pvdman (e.g. as a result of new RAs), a signal is sent to all PvD aware applications that are registered for that signal.
+When a new PvD is created by PvD-manager (e.g. as a result of new RAs), a signal is sent to all PvD aware applications that are registered for that signal.
-What will an application do on such signal its up to that application.
+What will an application do on such signal it's up to that application.

 PvD unaware application doesn't use PvD and will continue to run as before.